sipb/hydrant/deploy/README.md

 2. Once the build is done, CI fires a GitHub webhook (https://github.com/sipb/hydrant/settings/hooks).
 This one is pointed at (https://hydrant.scripts.mit.edu/report_build.py); hosted at `~/web_scripts/report_build.py` in the locker.

   The webhook does something called a [POST request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 You can think of it as running the `~/web_scripts/report_build.py` script and giving it input, except we're giving the input through the internet.
 The input is taken in through `stdin`, and is encoded with JSON.

+  You can look at the output of the webhook in the Github hooks settings: (https://github.com/sipb/hydrant/settings/hooks).

 3. The script grabs the URL to the 'artifact'* and downloads it.
 The relevant API docs are on GitHub at (https://docs.github.com/en/rest/actions/artifacts).